-Compensation for services provided by the President and Chief Executive Officer for the three months ended March 31, 2022 and 2021 amounted to \$30,000 and \$30,000, respectively.
-Vendor Tianjin Guanglee was once owned by the Chief Executive Officer Desheng Wang, as fully disclosed in the annual report in 2017 and in previous filings.
-In 2018, the entity was sold to an unrelated party who has since passed away causing, and further ownership changes as noted in Note 8 below.
+Compensation for services provided by the President and Chief Executive Officer for the six months ended June 30, 2022 and 2021 amounted to \$60,000 and \$60,000, respectively.
+Of subsequent note, Tianjin Guanglee was once owned by the Chief Executive Officer Desheng Wang, as fully disclosed in the annual report in 2017.
+Since then, during 2018, the entity was transferred to another individual and was not considered a related party transaction per guidelines, and further subsequent changes to the vendor are noted in Note 8 found below.